 Stem Cell Therapy

-Stem cell therapy is one aspect of regenerative medicine.
+Stem cell therapy is one aspect of Regenerative and Integrative Medicine Richmond VA.
 While it’s getting lots of exposure lately, this is not a new medical treatment.
 Stem cell therapy has been used for pain management and the treatment of conditions for more than seven decades.

 Revive MD Center is dedicated to studying and researching the impact and many benefits of stem cell therapy.
 That includes staying on top of the latest developments, including using amniotic fluid for stem cell treatments.
 The fluid’s membrane has proven effective for speeding up the healing process for wounds.
 The fluid is also used to treat ligament injuries, arthritis, and other musculoskeletal conditions.
 Revive MD Center continues to study the benefits of amniotic fluid in a clinical setting and is happy to share the results with patients.

 PRP, or platelet-rich plasma, therapy has hit the mainstream thanks to athletes like professional football player Hines Ward.
 He suffered an MCL sprain and underwent PRP therapy.
 He recovered in two weeks, allowing him to help his team win the Super Bowl.
 Normally, the injury would have taken four to six weeks to recover from, meaning the Steelers would have been forced to play without him.